Date: Feb. 21, 2002

 The U.S. government began rating vehicle resistance to rollover in 2001 as a way to inform consumers about vehicle performance.
 These rollover ratings are based on a measure of a vehicle's "top-heaviness," called the static stability factor.
 Automobile manufacturers and some consumer groups expressed concern about the decision by the National Highway Traffic Safety Administration to base the five-star rating system on the static stability factor alone, without any consideration of how vehicles handle when they are in motion.

-A new report by the National Academies' National Research Council finds that the static stability factor is a useful indicator of a vehicle's propensity to roll over, but that U.S. government ratings for new cars, light trucks, and sport utility vehicles do not adequately reflect differences in rollover resistance shown by available crash data.
+by the National Academies' National Research Council finds that the static stability factor is a useful indicator of a vehicle's propensity to roll over, but that U.S. government ratings for new cars, light trucks, and sport utility vehicles do not adequately reflect differences in rollover resistance shown by available crash data.
 The five-star system should be revised to allow better discrimination among vehicles and incorporate results from road tests that measure vehicle control and handling characteristics.
 Moreover, the limited procedures used by NHTSA to develop the ratings and evaluate consumers' ability to understand them raise questions about the system's effectiveness.

 The static stability factor is a number generated by dividing a vehicle's track width, or distance between wheels from side to side, by twice its center-of-gravity height -- essentially a measure of how top-heavy the vehicle is.
 A five-star rating indicates the highest static stability factor, and a one-star rating the lowest.
 In a single-vehicle crash, a vehicle with a rating of five stars has a less than 10 percent risk of rollover; four stars, between 10 percent and 20 percent; three stars, between 20 percent and 30 percent; two stars, between 30 percent and 40 percent; and one star, greater than 40 percent.
 According to the agency's analyses of 220,000 actual single-vehicle crashes, taller, narrower vehicles such as sport utility vehicles are more likely than lower, wider vehicles such as passenger cars to roll over.
 In general, sport utility vehicles receive between one and three stars for rollover resistance; pickup trucks, between one and four stars; vans, two or three stars; and passenger cars, four or five stars.